Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

 You can run this command multiple times to create several users, if necessary.

-When done, we need to create a secret with the content of htpasswd-dashboard
+When done, we need to create a secret with the content of the htpasswd-dashboard file:

 kubectl -n kubernetes-dashboard create secret generic htpasswd-dashboard --from-file=auth=htpasswd-dashboard